-Welcome to our grammar lesson about the plural form of adjectives in Spanish.
+Welcome to our grammar lesson about how to form the plural of adjectives in Spanish.

-Forming the plural of adjectives in Spanish is very easy, because the rules are clear and there are few exceptions.
+Forming the plural of adjectives in Spanish is very easy, because the rules are clear and the exceptions are very few.

-In this short lesson, we are going to divide Adjectives into 2 groups: those ending in a vowel, and those ending in a consonant, and see how they form their plural.
+In this lesson we’ll divide adjectives into 2 groups: those ending in a vowel, and those ending in a consonant.
+We will learn how adjectives of both groups form their plural.

 - grande → grandes